Cognitive Dark Matter: Measuring What AI Misses: Jagged intelligence stems from a lack of training data

-Finally, \textbf{paired neural and behavioral data} offer a unique opportunity for training AI systems.
+Finally, \textbf{paired neural and behavioral data} offer a unique opportunity for training AI systems, alleviating the need to infer $X$ from behavior by measuring it directly.
 Indeed, multiple studies have shown glimpses that generic models can be fine-tuned with brain data, leading to improved performance advantages.
 Recent work has demonstrated that fine-tuning audio and video models on neural activity improved performance on downstream semantic and social tasks \cite{Moussa2024-za,Vattikonda2025-hy,Policzer2025-eh}.
 Furthermore, training on neural data can increase robustness to adversarial stimuli \cite{Li2019-dg,Dapello2020-af,Safarani2021-ui,Dapello2022-gg}.
+These ``brain-tuning'' approaches are implemented similarly to methods used for distilling from large to small models (e.g., feature-based knowledge distillation \cite{romero2015fitnetshintsdeepnets, gou2021knowledgedistillationsurvey, tian2022contrastiverepresentationdistillation}), albeit with the source ``model'' being the brain and the target being a frontier AI.
 We are not the first to suggest \cite{Fong2018-sv} that neural data could be used to directly train artificial intelligence.
-Our point is more subtle, which is that neural data could be most profitably used to train artificial intelligence systems in domains which are heavily loaded on cognitive dark matter, which is otherwise difficult to measure in standard paradigms.
+Our point is more subtle, which is that neural data could be most profitably used to train artificial intelligence systems in domains which are heavily loaded on cognitive dark matter, which is otherwise difficult to capture from standard training data.